v-pbartley/openhack-mc4h/Challenge-01/Readme.md

 - Set up Postman
 - Test Authentication

-To begin the deployment process, click on the "Launch Azure Shell" button.
+To begin the deployment process, CTRL+click (Windows or Linux) or CMD+click (Mac) on the "Launch Azure Shell" button below.
+The Azure Cloud Shell CLI will open in a new tab/window.

 [![Launch Azure Shell](./media/launchcloudshell.png "Launch Cloud Shell")](https://shell.azure.com/bash?target="_blank")